 |Seventh & Subsequent Years||1 ¾||21||1 ¾||15 ¾|

-Employees record sick leave usage on their monthly attendance report.
+Employees record sick leave usage on their monthly online attendance report.

 Members of the classified staff earn sick leave on an hourly basis each pay period: